UniqueVision/plpgsql-lsp/README.md

 ## [Experimental Feature] Query Parameters

+### Positional Query Parameters
-In the case of a file that defines a query with parameters, you can validate it by adding the positional query parameter comment at the file top.
+In the case of a file that defines a query with positional parameters, You can validate it by adding the positional query parameter comment at the file top.

 ```sql
 /* plpgsql-language-server:use-positional-query-parameter */